lawsonkeith/Bee-Bot/README.md

 **Power** -
 The unit is powered using 4xAAA hybrio batteries.
 This makes up the unregulated supply that feeds the motor control.
 The rest of the devices are powered by a 3.3V regulated supply which is generated on the Arduino mini pro.
 I made a little power distribution board that was fed via a switch to help me route the power on the device.
 It's got a green LED on it to show when it's powered.
 A rocker switch controls power.
+I made this with some veroboard and 2.54mm Header strip:

+VBatt   oxxxxxxo

+V3.3V   oxxxxxxo

+GND     oxxxxxxo

+Put the headers in line with the tracks and drill a few foles to feed the battery wires for strain relief.

 **Audio** -
 A speaker provides audio feedback on button presses and IMU status.